 Provides preventive oral and dental care including dental cleanings and fluoride treatments

 Treats various oral and maxillofacial diseases and conditions including tooth decay, gum disease, and temporomandibular joint (TMJ) disorder

 Works closely with other dental specialists and doctors as needed to ensure optimal care

 A pediatric dentist may also be known by the following terms: pedodontist, kids dentist, dentist for children, children's dentist, Doctor of Dental Surgery (DDS), and Doctor of Dental Medicine (DMD).

-There are 1552 specialists practicing Pediatric Dentistry in California with an overall average rating of 4.5 stars.
-There are 131 hospitals in California with affiliated Pediatric Dentistry specialists, including Children's Hospital Of Orange County, Kaiser Permanente South Sacramento Medical Center and Loma Linda University Medical Center.
+There are 1735 specialists practicing Pediatric Dentistry in California with an overall average rating of 4.4 stars.
+There are 130 hospitals in California with affiliated Pediatric Dentistry specialists, including Children's Hospital Of Orange County, Kaiser Permanente South Sacramento Medical Center and Loma Linda University Medical Center.